etlbox/etlbox.website/doks_v0.5/content/en/docs/control-flow/logging.md

 ### Create log instance

-Now we need to create a logger instance, and then assign it to the static property `Logging.LogInstance`.
+Now we need to create a logger instance, and then assign it to the static property `Settings.LogInstance`.

 There are two different ways to create a log instance that implements ILogger: Either we can use the `LoggerFactory`, or we use an approach that uses Dependency injection.